QUIC - Faster Content Delivery on Layer 4

 After HTTP/2, coming up next is QUIC (Quick UDP Internet Connections).
 Google has been working for quite some time to speed up its network protocols in order to minimize website response times.
 After HTTP/2 has fulfilled its task of speeding up HTTP(S) and has become the basis for fast TLS connections, QUIC goes one step further by aiming to replace the TCP transport protocol in the Internet.

 Fast UDP with QUIC

 TCP ensures that all packets arrive in order, but does so in a somewhat cumbersome manner, which slows down data transmission on the Internet.
-By contrast, QUIC is based on UDP, which is used, e.g., for streaming data - hence the name Quick** UDP Internet Connection**.
-Unique sequence numbers ensure that no data packet gets lost.
+By contrast, QUIC is based on UDP, which is used for streaming data (hence the name Quick UDP Internet Connections).
+Unique sequence numbers ensure that no data packet get lost.
 The other most important component used is the TLS encryption protocol, which has mostly appeared in conjunction with TCP until now.
 While no corners are cut with regard to security, doing away with handshakes and multiplex transmissions enables faster transmission, even compared to other UDP-based protocols, reportedly.

 From Google's QUIC FAQ:

 Why can't you just evolve and improve TCP under SPDY?
 That is our goal.
 TCP support is built into the kernel of operating systems.
 Considering how slowly users around the world upgrade their OS, it is unlikely to see significant adoption of client side TCP changes in less than 5-15 years.
 QUIC allows us to test and experiment with new ideas, and to get results sooner.
 We are hopeful that QUIC features will migrate into TCP and TLS if they prove effective.

 QUIC has been in the making since 2013.
-The protocol has been supported by Chrome since version 29; according to Google, about half of all requests from Chrome to Google web servers are served over QUIC.
+The protocol has been supported by Chrome since version 29.
+According to Google, about half of all requests from Chrome to Google web servers are served over QUIC.
 It can be enabled in Chrome by going to

-It can be enabled in Opera by using the following in your address bar:
+It can be enabled in Opera by going to